stijnmeijer/zkrangeproof/README.md

 #### Running the provided Java application

 Make sure that you have an IDE (plugin) that supports Gradle, or another dependency manager.
-Start a new Gradle project in your favourite IDE and load the source code form the `/src` folder.
+Start your favourite IDE and open the source code form the `zkrangeproof` root folder (as a Gradle project).
 Build and run the project such that a Java HTTP server is started.

 ### Installing and starting the three uPort dapps